 1. Intro duction 3

 2. ment by the Bank's Board of Management on the adequacy of the nanagement procedures 4

-3. Stater nent by the Bank's Board of Management on the risk profile 5
+3. Stater ment by the Bank's Board of Management on the risk profile 5

 4. Area of application 6

-4.1 4.2 Name of the bank Basic differences in consolidation for accounting and regulatory purposes, including presentation of the scopes of consolidation 6
+4.1 4.2 Name of the bank Basic differences in consolidation for accounting and regulatory 6

+purposes, including presentation of the scopes of consolidation 6

-4.2.1 Consolidation principles 6
+Consolidation principles 6

 Scope of consolidation under commercial law 6

-Regulatory consolidation 7
+4.2.3 Regulatory consolidation 7

-5. The F Bank's capital base 8
+5. The C Group's capital base 8

 5.1 5.2 Structure of regulatory equity capital Reconciliation of capital base structure with the audited financial 8

 statements of the Group 13

 5.3 Capital base requirements and risk-weighted exposure amounts 14

 6. Key is ndicators 16

 7. Risk 1 management 18

-7.1 7.2 Corporate governance rules Overview of the risk strategy and procedures for managing these 18
+7.1 Corporate governance rules 18

+7.2 Overview of the risk strategy and procedures for managing these

 risk categories 19

+7.3 Material risks 22

-7.3 7.4 Material risks Counterparty default risks 22 23
+7.4 Counterparty default risks 23

 General information 23

 7.4.2 Non-performing loans and loans in arrears 25

 7.5 Market price risks 31

 7.6 Operational risks 34

 7.7 Liquidity risks 36

 7.8 Overall bank management 37

-8. Disclo osure of the remuneration policy 38
+8. Disclo osure of the remuneration policy 39

-9. ration by the management pursuant to Article 431 (3) CRR and
+9. tration by the management pursuant to Article 431 (3) CRR and

 Articl e 435 (1) (e,f) CRR 48